angeloashmore/gatsby-plugin-local-search/README.md

     // You can have multiple instances of this plugin to create indexes with
     // different names.
 For example, multi-lingual sites could create an index
     // for each language.
+    //
+    // All options are required.
     {
       resolve: 'gatsby-plugin-local-search',
       options: {
+        // A unique name for the search index.
+This should be descriptive of
+        // what the index contains.
         name: 'pages',

+        // GraphQL query used to fetch all data for the search index.
         query: `
           {
             allMarkdownRemark {